 - rheumatoid arthritis

-It is also evidenced to treat morning sickness, a breached baby and to induce labour.
+Evidence also suggests acupuncture can to treat morning sickness, a breached baby and to induce labour.
 It is considered therapeutically effective for abdominal pain, addictions (including to opiates and alcohol), cancer pain, bronchial asthma, fibromyalgia, insomnia, male sexual dysfunction, obesity, cancer pain and acne.
 It has a demonstrated therapeutic effect on female infertility and male infertility.

 The conditions mentioned above are only some of those that have been considered effective by WHO.
 For a full list please see here: World Health Organisation.

 What can I expect from my first session?

 You will receive treatment on your first session.
 Acupuncturists sometimes use a process called Moxibustion as well as acupuncture.
 This involves burning a herb to balance and nourish Qi.